mmdelaney/DATA-310/Prj2.md

 ![image](https://user-images.githubusercontent.com/78870884/118865124-a65f0f00-b8ae-11eb-87ae-c6e22a4371e6.png)

 Again, the results show that the gradient boosting model performs best predicting wealth groups 1 and 5.
-However, for all wealth groups, the gradient boosting model ROC curves had higher areas under the curve than other models, which indicates this model is the most accurate.
+But, it is important to note that the results of wealth group 1 indicate that the model predicted this group with 100% accuracy, so I was slightly suspicious of this result.
+Also, for all wealth groups, the gradient boosting model ROC curves had larger areas under the curve than other models, which indicates this model is the most accurate.

 ### Analysis of 4 Models

 #### Analyze all four models.
 According to the evaluation metrics, which model produced the best results?
 Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?

+Based on all the evaluation metrics, Model 4, the gradient boosting model, produced the best results.
+It had the largest AUC across all wealth outcomes as well as the highest accuracy.
+All 4 models performed best when predicting wealth groups 1 and 5 as opposed to wealth groups 2, 3, and 4.
+This is likely because the more extreme wealth groups are easier to identify than those in the middle categories.